Don Porcella: Early life

 Don Porcella was raised in Modesto, California, the United States of America, youngest son of Robert.S.Porcella, doctor and Yvonne Porcella, a celebrated fiber and textile artist.
 He got a bachelor's degree in Psychology at the University of California, San Diego, and bachelor's degree in Fine Art from California College of Arts (and Crafts) and earned a Master of Fine Arts degree from Hunter College (CUNY) in New York.
 He moved to New York in 2001, to pursue his art career, working with prominent artists such as Miriam Schipiro, and David Salle.

 Work

-Inspired by nature, human evolution, and science fiction, Porcella's work is highly-reflective of his upbringing; his artist mother and physician father who made almost everything by hand, while also celebrating folk art and outsider art.
-His handmade quality and non-traditional modes of art making are displayed in his drawings, paintings, sculptures and installations that highlight his inventive tools and skills.
+Inspired by nature, human evolution, and science fiction, Porcella's work is influenced by his upbringing; his artist mother and physician father made many things by hand, while also celebrating folk art and outsider art.
+His handmade quality and non-traditional modes of art making are displayed in his drawings, paintings, sculptures and installations.

 Porcella often references art historical movements, makes fun of absurd consumer culture, the human condition and alien conspiracy theories that allow the subjective and strange to penetrate humorous representations of a wildly imaginative reality.

 His most notable contemporaries are Misaki Kawai, Folkert De Jong and Supercraft artist, Nick Cave.